 Wondering what you would do as a Health Information Technician?
 Or a Medical Records Tech?
 As a Health Information Technician(HIT), you work with healthcare data.
 As an HIT, you don’t treat patients.
 But, you do make sure doctors and nurses have the correct information at their fingertips.

 So, what exactly would your work entail?
 Well, you would have a few different roles.

 First of all, as an HIT, your main job is to document patients’ information.
 As such, you would document each person’s medical history.
 Then, you would track symptoms and test results.
 You would organize and manage this data on paper.
 Then, you would enter it into electronic filing systems.
 Your goal is to make sure the data you gather is accurate.
 You also must keep the data secure.
 Additionally, you would need to be able to find and use the data.
 This is so you can access it for billing and other purposes.

 Sometimes, as an HIT, you would specialize in a particular role.
 For instance, you could focus on medical coding.
 As such, you would review patient data.
 Then, you would code it for health insurance reimbursement.
 In this role, you are often a key link between healthcare providers and billing offices.

 HEALTH INFORMATION TECHNICIANS: A RANGE OF POSSIBILITIES

 WHAT DEGREE DO YOU NEED TO BE AN HIT?

 Are you wondering what degree you need to be an HIT?
 We will go over that for you.
-Usually, as an HIT, you would need a postsecondary certificate.
-Or, you could have an associate’s degree.
+Usually, as an HIT, you would need apostsecondary certificate.
+Or, you could earn an associate’s degree from a Health Information Technician School.
 Both programs help you learn the ropes of healthcare data.
 You will learn how it’s used.
-You can rest assured that either program could prepare you to pursue certification, like RHIT.
+Either program could prepare you to pursue certification, like RHIT.

 HIT ASSOCIATE’S DEGREE PROGRAMS